 Kubewarden uses a pre-delete helm hook job in

 This pre-delete hook is necessary to vacate the webhooks of the policies before deleting the PolicyServer.

-If not, the cluster may have webhooks for policies that don't exist anymore
+This is true for any Policy Engine: if not, the cluster may have webhooks for policies that don't exist anymore

-Removing the GitRepo, and hence the
+Removing the GitRepo, and therefore the

 at the same time as the